-Phone: 0345 640 1000 Monday to Friday 8am to 6.00pm (we are not open on public holidays).
+Telephone: 0345 640 3000 Monday to Friday 8am to 6pm.
 We might record your call for training and quality purposes.
-To find out more about how we use your personal data please visit pru.co.uk/mydata/.
+To find out more about how we use your personal data please visit pru.co.uk/mydata pru.co.uk/contact-us/signvideo

-If you are a deaf customer, who is also a British Sign Language (BSL) user, you can contact us using a Video Relay service.
+If you're a deaf customer, who is also a British Sign Language (BSL) user, you can contact us using a Video Relay service.
 The service, provided by SignVideo, connects customers to fully qualified, registered NRCPD interpreters who will relay your conversation with a member of our customer service team.